 Things looked bleak for the Yankees.
 Heading into the bottom of the seventh, they trailed the Orioles 4-0.
 Then with two outs, Bucky Dent walked, Willie Randolph doubled and Murcer smashed a three-run homer.
 Still, the Orioles had not lost a game all season when they led after seven innings, and with ace reliever Tippy Martinez on the mound, the Yankees’ prospects didn’t look promising.

 But Dent led off the bottom of the ninth with another walk.
 When Randolph put down a bunt, Martinez threw the ball away, allowing Dent to go to third and Randolph second.
 That brought Murcer to the plate again.
 This time, he laced a hit down the leftfield line, bringing in both Dent and Randolph, giving the Yankees a gritty win Munson would have been proud of.

 The Legacy Lives On

 That fall I had the chance to interview Tommy John (he was being honored as a distinguished alumnus at Indiana State University, where I was a junior and an ace reporter for the student newspaper).
 John won 21 games that year, having joined the Yankees as a free agent before the season began.
 John said that even though they trailed the Orioles by quite a bit in the standings, Munson’s presence always kept them in a never-give-up spirit.
 But that changed after he died, and the Yankees’ hopes of a fourth straight World Series died with Munson.

-Even now, 40 years later, Munson’s death still hangs heavy over Yankee fans of that era.
+Even today, Munson’s death still hangs heavy over Yankee fans of that era.
 We’ve had plenty of heroes to cheer for since then, from Don Mattingly to Derek Jeter to Aaron Judge.
 But there was something about Munson’s grit—his everyman presence—that resonated with so many of us.
 And even though the “music” died that August day in Ohio, a little glimmer of him still lives on in each of us.